 A variety of sushi looks very appealing and makes a great hors d'oeuvre.
 Don't forget the soy sauce and wasabi for dipping, and ginger root for cleansing the palate between pieces of sushi.

-To learn more about sushi and related topics, check out the links on the next page.
+To learn more about sushi and related topics, check out the links below.

 - Booth, Shirley.
 "Food of Japan."
 Interlink, 2002.

 - Detrick, Mia.
 "Sushi."
 Chronicle Books, 1981.
 ISBN 0-87701-238-5.

 - Kawasumi, Ken.
 "Sushi for Parties.".
 Graph-Sha, 1996.
 ISBN 0-87040-956-5.